wdmapp/gtensor/README.md

 gtensor has two types of data objects - those which are containers that own the underlying data, like `gtensor`, and those which behave like span objects or pointers, like `gtensor_view`.
-The `gview` objects, which are generally custructed via the helper method `gt::view` or the convenience `view` methods on `gtensor`, implement the slicing, broadcasting, and axis manipulation functions, and have hybrid behavior based on the underlying expression.
+The `gview` objects, which are generally constructed via the helper method `gt::view` or the convenience `view` methods on `gtensor`, implement the slicing, broadcasting, and axis manipulation functions, and have hybrid behavior based on the underlying expression.
 In particular, a `gview` wrapping a `gtensor_view` object will have span-like